 Carl Akeley, considered the father of modern taxidermy, was not only a taxidermist, but also a naturalist, sculptor, writer and inventor.
-Over his long career he worked for several different museums, including the Field Museum from 1896 to 1909 as Chief Taxidermist.
+Over his long career he worked for several different museums, including The Field Museum from 1896 to 1909 as Chief Taxidermist.
 He made a total of five expeditions to Africa to capture its beauty and bring back specimens for display.
 His famous piece, the Fighting African Elephants, is still on display in Stanley Field Hall.
 A man of vision, Akeley’s dream was to “give a dignity and fineness to taxidermy which should lead men of great genius to be attracted to it.”

-At the age of 18 Akeley traveled to Brockport, New York to work for David Bruce, under the condition that Bruce would allow him to practice taxidermy in his shop at night.
+At the age of 18, Akeley traveled to Brockport, New York to work for David Bruce under the condition that Bruce would allow him to practice taxidermy in his shop at night.
 Bruce hired him, but was so impressed with Akeley's skill at taxidermy that he suggested Akeley work for Professor Henry Ward at Ward’s Natural Science Establishment.
 Akeley took his mentor’s advice and traveled to the Establishment, bringing with him business cards he had made proclaiming his trade as “artistic taxidermy in all its branches.”
 Ward agreed to take Akeley on for $3.50 a week.

 Though Akeley was disappointed with the quality and style of the taxidermy at Ward’s, he was still greatly influenced by his time there.
 Henry Ward was famous for traveling around the world and collecting specimens in exotic locations.
 Stories and gossip about his expeditions, especially his time in Africa, spread around the workroom and gave Akeley his first look at the more exciting side of taxidermy.
 He also found a mentor in William Critchley, an accomplished and respected taxidermist at Ward’s.

-Akeley also had his fair share of problems during his employment there.
-He made enemies out of his co-workers who were jealous of his ambitions and talent and was eventually fired for sleeping on the job after spending the night working on new techniques.
-Akeley was shocked and hurt after being fired, and headed out to New York to find work.
+Akeley had his fair share of problems during his employment at Ward's: he made enemies out of his co-workers who were jealous of his ambitions and talent and was eventually fired for sleeping on the job after spending the night working on new techniques.
+Akeley was shocked and hurt after being fired, and headed to New York to find work.
 He got a job with John Wallace, a commercial taxidermist, stuffing anything and everything.
 Akeley butted heads with Wallace who was “irascible and dominating,” and he was again on the verge of unemployment.
 Fortunately, Ward realized that Akeley’s work was superior and more profitable than his other taxidermists and wrote him a letter admitting firing him was a mistake.

-After Akeley left the Field Museum, he worked for the American Museum of Natural History from 1909 until his death in 1926.
-During his time at the AMNH, he began work on the Akeley Hall of African Mammals and was a pioneer in the study of mountain gorillas.
-This type of gorilla, surrounded in mystery and folklore at the time, had only been viewed by westerners a handful of times.
-Akeley grew fascinated by the gorilla and dedicated the rest of his life to protecting and preserving the species.
+After Akeley left The Field Museum, he worked for the American Museum of Natural History (AMNH) from 1909 until his death in 1926.
+During his time at AMNH, he began work on the Akeley Hall of African Mammals and became a pioneer in the study of mountain gorillas.
+This type of gorilla, surrounded in mystery and folklore at the time, had only been viewed by westerners a handful of times, and Akeley grew fascinated by the gorilla and dedicated the rest of his life to protecting and preserving the species.
 The Africans had hunted the species almost to extinction, but in 1925 Akeley was able to convince King Albert I of Belgium to establish the first national park in a Africa.
 A year later, on an expedition in the Congo, Akeley contracted a fever and died.
 He was buried only a couple miles away from where he encountered his first gorilla in 1921.